Hampton College Pupil Premium Report for 2016/17 Academic Year

 High expectations of work and behaviour, with a firm, fair code of conduct are applied consistently and these are understood by students, teachers and parents.

 As members of a comprehensive school, students have full access to and experience of the curriculum regardless of race, class, gender, physical ability and religious belief.
 The College promotes a sense of self-esteem, responsibility and tolerance in young people.
 It values and challenges the individual so that they achieve the highest levels of attainment whatever their starting point.

 Pupil Premium is therefore a key resource for ensuring the realisation of this inclusive and aspirational ethos.
 Pupil Premium is paid to schools for students who are: recorded as being eligible for Free School Meals (FSM) in the last 6 years, who are ‘Looked After’ or who have a parent serving in the armed forces.
-Our Pupil Premium for 2015-16 is made up of 24.6% of the student population.
+Our Pupil Premium is made up of 23.7% of the 2016/17 student population.

 In addition, to ensure value for money and support we have allocated staff time for:

 - Tracking the prior attainment, current and future attainment of these students;

 - Provision mapping for all SEN students to ensure they are supported in making progress with their learning (a large proportion of Pupil Premium students also require SEN support);